-• Missing the final exam is a very serious matter which automatically results in a zero mark for the exam itself and possibly a failing mark for the course.
-Read the department policy on deferred final exams https://waterloo.ca/economics/undergraduate/resources-and-policies/deferred-final-exam-policy

-• No deferred final exam will be provided for students who missed all the exams (including the final exam) in this course.
+- Missing the final exam is a very serious matter which automatically results in a zero mark for the exam itself and possibly a failing mark for the course.
+Read the department policy on deferred final exams https://uwaterloo.ca/economics/current-undergraduates/policies-and-resources/deferred-final-exampolicy - No deferred final exam will be provided for students who missed all the exams (including the final exam) in this course.